Healthwatch York Mental Health Directory is very comprehensive and full of useful contact information and support available in York.

 The model of delivery is based on the ethos that mental health and well-being is supported and maintained by a combination of activities.
 These activities fall under three pathways; Learning and Development, Well-being and Social, with the underpinning principles of Connect, Grow and Hope.

 The ethos and values of Connect, Grow and Hope aims to support individual’s well-being and recovery journey by creating opportunities for social interaction, emotional support and facilitate opportunities to build wider and more sustainable networks of support, with both peers and local services.
-For more information about the programme contact York Mind as the single access point on 01904 643364 or email@example.com
+For more information about the programme contact York Mind as the single access point on 01904 643364 option 5 or firstname.lastname@example.org

 Buzz Us is a young persons text message service.
 Further information on Buzz Us can be found at the City of York Council website.